BarbeMCR/the-betrothed/README.md

 ---
 ## Credits

 @BarbeMCR (aka myself) - Programming, graphics, music, SFXs, font, level design, mechanics...
-(I created the game and since this is a solo project don't expect many people working on the actual game)
+(I created the game and since this is a solo project don't expect many people working on development)

 **But, most importantly, everybody who contributed with testing and various tidbits, like those folks:**

-- Aleee - Early testing
+-  No one for now